Online bin stretching lower bounds: Improved search of computational proofs: Finding lower bounds

 The adversary can only send items such that the items fit into $m$ bins of size $g$.
 If the adversary cannot send any more items, and no bin is filled with items of total size greater or equal to $t$, then the algorithm wins.
 If a bin is filled with items of total size greater or equal to $t$ then the adversary wins.

-We can then find a lower bounds of $t/g$ on $s^*$ by computing a tree proof value $t/g$.
+We can then prove a lower bound of $t/g$ on $s^*$ by computing a tree proof of value $t/g$.

-So far, the following lower bounds have been found: \begin{itemize} \item \cite{AZAR200117} have established the general lower bound of 4/3 for any number of bins. \item \cite{Gabay2017} have found the lower bounds 19/14 for 3 and 4 bins through computer searches of tree proofs. \item \cite{bohm2020discovering} proved the lower bound of 19/14 for 5, 6, 7 and 8 bins and improved the lower bound of 19/14 for 3 bins to 112/82 with the same method. \end{itemize}
+So far, the following lower bounds have been found: \begin{itemize} \item \citet{AZAR200117} have established the general lower bound of 4/3 for any number of bins. \item \citet{Gabay2017} have found the lower bounds 19/14 for 3 and 4 bins through computer searches of tree proofs. \item \citet{BOHM20221} proved the lower bound of 19/14 for 5, 6, 7 and 8 bins and improved the lower bound of 19/14 for 3 bins to 112/82 with an improvement of the previous method. \end{itemize}

 Upper bounds seem more tricky to find, as one needs to construct an algorithm and then analyze the algorithm worst case.
-So far, the following upper bounds have been found: \begin{itemize} \item \cite{Kellerer1997} found an upper bound of 4/3 for 2 bins - hence the algorithm is optimal. \item \cite{AZAR200117} gave a general upper bound of 13/8 = 1.625 for any number of bins. \item \cite{AZAR200117} showed that, if the number of bins is between $3$ and $21$, then there exists an algorithm with stretching factor $\frac{5m-1}{3m+1}$. \item \cite{Bohm2017} improved the upper bound for 3 bins to 11/8 = 1.375, and improved the upper bound for any number of bins to $3/2$. \item \cite{Liesk} improved several upper bounds through computer searches: $31/22$ for 4 bins, $23/16$ for 5 bins, $19/13$ for 6 bins. \end{itemize}
+So far, the following upper bounds have been found: \begin{itemize} \item \citet{Kellerer1997} found an upper bound of 4/3 for 2 bins - hence the algorithm is optimal. \item \citet{AZAR200117} gave a general upper bound of 13/8 = 1.625 for any number of bins. \item \citet{AZAR200117} showed that, if the number of bins is between $3$ and $21$, then there exists an algorithm with stretching factor $\frac{5m-1}{3m+1}$. \item \citet{Bohm2017} improved the upper bound for 3 bins to 11/8 = 1.375, and improved the upper bound for any number of bins to $3/2$. \item \citet{Liesk} improved several upper bounds through computer searches: $31/22$ for 4 bins, $23/16$ for 5 bins, $19/13$ for 6 bins. \end{itemize}